Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 physical effect of tobacco addiction

-A 2015 publication of the Indian Journal of Medical and Paediatric Oncology titled ‘Harmful effects of nicotine’ asserts that Nicotine is one of the most toxic of all poisons and has a rapid onset of action.
+According to Chaturvedi, P.’s 2015 study, ‘Harmful effects of Nicotine’’, Nicotine is one of the most toxic of all poisons and has a rapid onset of action.
 Nicotine primarily affects the peripheral and central nervous systems.

 Smoking is the primary cause of lung cancer.
 It is also the source of lung diseases such as emphysema and chronic bronchitis.